MY FED FARM is back for 2022!

 We are thrilled to be working with so many great organizations through this project.
 My FED Farm would not be possible without support from the following:

 TOPSOIL Innovative Agriculture converts under-utilized urban into productive food growing areas.
-They supply fresh premium direct to restaurants and the local community in Victoria.
+They supply fresh premium produce direct to restaurants and the local community in Victoria.
 Acting as our headquarters for My FED Farm, we couldn't be happier about collaborating with them on this project!

 For more information go to: